GeoSn0w/iSecureOS/README.md

 This application was done entirely by GeoSn0w (@FCE365), however, I'd like to credit **sarahh12099** for their bad repos list that is being used in the application.

+### FAQ (Frequent Asked Questions)

+Q: The app shows me CVE vulnerabilities.
+How can I fix them?
+A: The CVE shown are informative.
+You cannot fix them without updating your iOS, which of course, you shouldn't do because you will lose your jailbreak.
+   These vulnerabilities are part of your iOS version, and many of them are the reason you can jailbreak i the first place.
+They are vulnerabilities nonetheless, so you should be careful.

+Q: The app says I don't have a VPN.
+What VPN should I use?
+A: We cannot make any VPN suggestions because that would be endorsement.
+You should research well which kind of VPN works for you.
+We can say that you should go for a reputable, no logs, good privacy policy VPN.

+Q: What if I wanna keep using pirated repos?
+A: Your choice.
+The app won't interfere with that and it won't delete anything.

 ### Legal stuff

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR